 Embrace the Snow

 Because you’ve come prepared in layers, it’s okay to let your littles enjoy the snow.
 My toddler played on this snow pile by herself for fifteen minutes.
 She loved it.
+They plow clear all the paths, so it’s nice to get from one big pile to another.

 When we eventually get back to the car, I have a bag for all the wet stuff and a back-up coat or blanket to cover the toddler.
 This gets us quickly back out of the parking lot and back home without too much fuss.